-This dropdown selection input allows you to choose either Text, Entity or Compendium.
+This dropdown selection input allows you to choose either Text, Document or Compendium.
 Text allows you to enter plain text or HTML scripted entries which will be output to Chat when they are entered.
-Entities can be any named entity from
+Documents can be any named document from

 - Result Details

 Each type of Result carries with it some specific options.
-Text allows you to enter plain text or HTML scripted entries which will be output to Chat when they are entered; Text entries can also utilize Foundry's Entity Links(@Entity[ID]) for advanced functionality.
-Entities require you to choose which type of entity the Rollable Table refers to, with a second box allowing you to type the exact name of the entity to be found.
-Compendium function effectively the same as Entity, but you select the compendium from which to find the entity's name.
+Text allows you to enter plain text or HTML scripted entries which will be output to Chat when they are entered; Text entries can also utilize Foundry's Document Links(@Document[ID]) for advanced functionality.
+Documents require you to choose which type of document the Rollable Table refers to, with a second box allowing you to type the exact name of the document to be found.
+Compendium function effectively the same as Document, but you select the compendium from which to find the document's name.

 Weight determines how many times a particular result is entered into the table.
 By default, every result has a weight of 1.
 After you have assigned your weights, pressing the scales icon at the far right of the results header will generate the appropriate Roll Formula for your results.